We've independently reviewed this article to make sure it's as accurate as we can make it.

 You can also use a multimeter to test the thermostat, which is much easier to do than the above test, as it doesn’t require turning off the power or disconnecting and reconnecting any wires.

-Simply turn the meter dial so that it measures 24 volts ults AC, and then touch one of the probes to the R terminal with the red wire and the other probe to the G,W, or Y terminal.
+Simply turn the meter dial so that it measures 24 volts AC.
+If you have a wire in the C terminal then touch one of the probes to that, if not then a red wire in the R terminal.
+And the other probe to the G,W, or Y terminal.

 Now make note of the reading.
-If it’s between 22 and 26 volts your thermostat has power, but if it reads 0, your thermostat is not getting any power at all.
+If it’s between 22 and 28 volts then your thermostat has power, but if it reads 0, your thermostat is not getting any power at all.

 There are a number of reasons why your air conditioner may be changing the temperature by itself.
 To recap . . .